jackmaden/philosophybreak/src/pages/articles/on-living-meaningfully-in-a-vast-universe-robert-nozick/index.md

 If we zoom out from our own perspectives and reflect on our lives _sub specie aeternitatis_ (from the perspective of eternity), our everyday worries and concerns lose much of their force, but the significance of existence seems to _deepen._

+The philosopher Daniel Dennett makes a similar observation in his 2006 book, <a target="_blank" rel="noopener noreferrer sponsored" href="https://www.amazon.com/Breaking-Spell-Religion-Natural-Phenomenon/dp/0143038338?&linkCode=ll1&tag=philosophybre-20&linkId=7c3422a26cc9e4abfcbe4b91affcee1c&language=en_US&ref_=as_li_ss_tl">Breaking the Spell</a>:

+>If you can approach the world’s complexities, both its glories and its horrors, with an attitude of humble curiosity, acknowledging that however deeply you have seen, you have only scratched the surface, you will find worlds within worlds, beauties you could not heretofore imagine, and your own mundane preoccupations will shrink to proper size, not all that important in the greater scheme of things.

 Our daily fluctuations in mood are a mere drop; the oceans of existence have been lapping for billions of years.
-We are part of something so much larger — something that will continue long after we are gone.
+We are part of something so much larger, something that will continue long after we are gone.

 ## But do the parts we play matter?

-<span class="big-letter">P</span>erhaps as well as defusing our everyday worries, adding this kind of perspective to our lives also risks making us feel insignificant.
+<span class="big-letter">P</span>erhaps as well as defusing our everyday worries, adding this kind of perspective to our lives also risks making us feel like our days are of no consequence.

 After all, with or without us, the oceans will go on lapping, the planets will continue orbiting, stars will form and burn out.